ices-eg/DIG/.github/ISSUE_TEMPLATE/ices-stock-code-requests.md

 ---

-This template is to request a new stock code (ICES_StockCode) for the ICES vocabulary or modify the description for existing ones.

 ## 1. Please select **only one** of the following cases:

 - [ ] It is an existing stock code that needs to be split into 2 or more components